harish-datla/TBMIL/computer_science/cloud/aws/well_architected_framework_game_industry_lens.md

 > SNS is a push based mechanism and SQS is pull based mechanism, the publishing part more or less remains the same.

 ### Amazon Managed Streaming for Apache Kafka (Amazon MSK)
+- Amazon MSK is a fully managed service that makes it easy to build datastreaming and producer/consumer applications using Apache Kafka.
+- Kafka is typically used for ingesting and processing real-time streaming data and can be used for service-to-service messaging.

+>**Note**
+> The following is straight up copied from stack overflow.
+> Apache Kafka and Amazon SQS are both used for message streaming but are not the same.Apache Kafka follows the publish subscriber model, where the producer sends an event/message to a topic, and one or more consumers are subscribed to that topic to get the event/message.
+In the topic, you find partitions for parallel streaming.
+> There is a consumer group concept once.
+When a message is read from a partition of topics it will be committed to identify it already read by that consumer group to avoid inconsistency in reading in concurrent programming.
+However, other consumer groups can still read that message from the partition.Where Amazon SQS follows Queue and the queue can be created in any region of Amazon SQS.
+You can push messages to Queue and only one consumer can subscribe to each Queue and pull messages from the Queue.
+That's why SQS is pull-based streaming.
+> SQS Queues are of two types: FIFO and Standard.There is another concept in AWS which is Amazon SNS, which is published subscriber-based like Kafka, but there is not any message retention policy in SNS.
+It's for instant messaging like email, SMS, etc. It can only push messages to subscribers when the subscribers are available.
+Otherwise, the message will be lost.
+> However, SQS with SNS can overcome this drawback.
+Amazon SNS with SQS is called the fanout pattern.
+In this pattern, a message published to an SNS topic is distributed to multiple SQS queues in parallel and the SQS queue assures persistence, because SQS has a retention policy.
+It can persist message for up to 14 days(default 4 days).
+Amazon SQS with SNS can achieve high throughput parallel streaming and can replace Apache Kafka.

+### Amazon ElastiCache(Redis OSS)
+- Provides a fully managed in-memory data stre which include support for the popular pub/sub feature that is commonly used for developing chat room applications and high-performance service-to-service messaging.
+- Redis also supports rich data types, such as lists and sets, that enable developers to user Redis for high-performance queueing.

+### Amazon PinPoint
+- Provide user engagament messaging through
+    - Email
+    - SMS
+    - Voice
+    - Push Notifications
+- Amazon pinpoint can be used to
+    - Deliver user engagement messages to players to invite them back to the game
+    - Transactional use cases such as supporting multi-factor authentication tokens, and order confirmation and password reset emails.

+## Live Game Operations (Live Ops)
+-